 For this From the Hip case study, we chose to make Square Peg a small communications firm.
 Its mission would be excellence through non-conformity--to look for unorthodox solutions to common issues.
 The name implies the company has a fresh way of thinking and it's own way of doing things.

-It would be easy to assume a company with this name could be radical or reckless.
+It would be easy to assume a marketing company with this name could be radical or reckless.
 Therefore, it was important Square Peg Communications be grounded in the real world.
-It would present itself to prospective clients as a viable and capable vendor.
+It would present itself to prospective clients as a viable and capable provider of marking services.
 It would look and act professionally, but only think radically.
 It was decided the logo would be simple and clean and eschew any trappings of rebellion or punk rock.